Valencia Cruise Port Guide: 12 Unmissable Things To Do for Cruisers

 10. The City of Arts and Sciences

 The City of Arts and Sciences (Ciudad de las Artes y las Ciencias) is a huge cultural and architectural state-of-the-art complex inaugurated in 1998.
-The complex is located within a huge landscaped park and consists of several buildings, including:

-• The interactive Science Museum (Museu de les Ciències Príncipe Felipe) housed in a massive 3-floor building that resembles the skeleton of a whale;
+- The interactive Science Museum (Museu de les Ciències PrÃncipe Felipe) housed in a massive 3-floor building that resembles the skeleton of a whale;

-• The Hemispheric Planetarium (L’Hemisfèric) features an IMAX Cinema, planetarium, and laserium.
+- The Hemispheric Planetarium (L’Hemisfèric) features an IMAX Cinema, planetarium, and laserium.
 Also known as the “eye of knowledge”, L’Hemisfèric resembles a giant eye and is the centerpiece of the City of Arts and Sciences.

-• The Oceanographic Marine Park Aquarium (L’Oceanogràfic) is the largest oceanographic aquarium in Europe, home to over 45.000 animals from 500 different species, including sea lions, sharks, dolphins, penguins, walruses, beluga whales, and others.
+- The Oceanographic Marine Park Aquarium (L’Oceanogrà fic) is the largest oceanographic aquarium in Europe, home to over 45.000 animals from 500 different species, including sea lions, sharks, dolphins, penguins, walruses, beluga whales, and others.

-• Palau de Les Arts Reina Sofia is an opera house and performing arts center dedicated to music and the performing arts.
+- Palau de Les Arts Reina Sofia is an opera house and performing arts center dedicated to music and the performing arts.

-The City of Arts and Sciences is located a 10-15-minute drive from Valencia Old Town, and a little bit less than a 15-minute drive from Valencia port.
-The admission prices vary depending on what attractions you want to visit.
-There are several combined tickets and guided tours offered as well.
+The City of Arts and Sciences is located a 10-15-minute drive from Valencia Old Town, and a little bit less than a 15-minute drive from the port of Valencia.

 Check out the City of Arts and Sciences tours and activities